Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 }
 ```

+>[!Note]
-- Notice the syntax of `✈✈✈ NO PARAMS ✈✈✈`.
+>Notice the syntax of `✈✈✈ NO PARAMS ✈✈✈`.
 This is a custom syntax that is used in the codebase to log parameters of a method.
 It is used to make it easier to read the logs.

 - Add another log statement in the `GetById` method.